633 views

 Contents

-Even though the Jewish culture grew in this neighborhood, it also witnessed Nazi occupation during the Second World War.
+Even though the Jewish culture grew in this district, it also witnessed Nazi occupation during the Second World War.
 The German government proclaimed that Rome’s Jews had to donate their gold not to be deported to the concentration camps.
 Many in the city, including the Vatican, donated their gold.
-However, there are debates that Vatican’s offer is being refused.
+However, there are debates about whether the Vatican’s offer is being refused.
 The Jewish community raised the required amount, while Nazi soldiers entered the neighborhood on October 16th, 1943, and deported 1000-2000 people.
 Unfortunately, only 16 managed to survive.

 Jewish Ghetto includes many famous Rome sites.